kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	     A7 = 10100111 = 1 | 0100111 = 39.
 The high order bit is the valid bit and the 0100111 is the physical frame number.
 	     We move on to level 2.
 We go to page 39.
 Since L2 = 21 B, start from the right and count to the left (32-21).
 Answer is 0xC9  =  1| 1001001 = valid bit = 73 base 10
 	     go to page 73 and use the offset number: 8. start from the left this time though.
 Start counting at 0

+- CPU/Memory Virtualization
+	-
+- Why do we keep talking about hardware in an Operating System course?
+- CPU vs. Memory Virtualization which is harder?
+How does it work?
+Goals, etc.
+	- Memory virtualization because there is a lot of more data.
+- Program vs. Process
+	- Program is a set of instrunctions written to perform a task while a process is a running program.
+Process is started when a program is executed.
+- Where are processes stored?
+Programs?
+- Process States: Running, Ready, Blocked
+- PCB
+- Limited Direct Execution (LDE)
+- Stack vs. Heap
+- User vs. Kernel mode and LDE
+- System Call Who makes system calls?
+Who handles?
+How do they work?
+- LDE and Hardware
+- Timer Interrupts (Why?)
+- CPU Scheduling approaches (will be done with Gantt charts)
+    - Average Turnaround time vs. Waiting Time vs. Response Time
+    - Preemptive vs. Non-preemptive
+    - I/O and scheduling
+- Address Spaces
+    - Why do we want large virtual address spaces?
+- MMU
+- Base and Bounds
+- Segmentation
+- Segmentation compare/contrast to Base and Bounds
+- Internal vs. External Fragmentation (esp. comparison and explanation for base and bounds, segmentation, paging….)
+- Multiprogramming and Protection and LDE
+- Implicit vs Explicit Segment identification
+- Virtual vs Physical Address
+- Dynamic relocation
+- Segmentation Fault
+- Memory Compaction for _____________ memory virtualization approach
+- Paging: understand in depth
+    - What is Page Table?
+What is TLB?
+Why use both?
+What do they do?
+    - Why is paging good?
+    - Paging and fragmentation?
+    - VPN?
+    - PFN?
+    - Page vs. Frame?
+    - PTBR/PDBR?
+    - PDE vs PTE vs pages of memory
+    - Multi-level paging tradeoffs (memory?
+Speed?)
+    - What’s stored in Page table entry (PTE?)
+    - Hybrid segmentation/paging approach and segments?
+External Fragmentation and why?
+    - TLB as a cache: Temporal vs. Spatial locality